mohammadbtc100/courses/Software Engineering/readme.md

 **Student Projects :**
 $\color{red}{\textsf{Students in software engineering courses and the software engineering laboratory must complete projects 1 and 2.}}$
 # **Project 1:**
-	<br>Software Requirement Specification(SRS), Requirement Analysis  and UML with a report file detailing the work done to your personal GitHub account before the exam.
+	Software Requirement Specification(SRS), Requirement Analysis  and UML with a report file detailing the work done to your personal GitHub account before the exam.

 # **Project 2 :**
-	<br>Implement the clean architecture in a programming language and upload the source code along with a report file detailing the work done to your personal GitHub account before the exam.
+	Implement the clean architecture in a programming language and upload the source code along with a report file detailing the work done to your personal GitHub account before the exam.

 **Project 3 :**
 	Enterprise  Application Architecture such as Blochchain, Meta or Google Products and Banking Software Systems and any system you know